martinkallstrom/realtime-voice-server/README.md

 ## Quickstart

-Each demo is standalone, with its own set of project files, dependencies and configuration variables.
-This repo intentionally avoids shared code across projects, so you can grab whichever folder / demo you want to work with as a starting point.
+Each demo is a standalone project with its own set of dependencies and configuration variables.
+This repo intentionally avoids shared code across projects &mdash; you can grab whichever demo folder you want to work with as a starting point.

 We recommend you start with a virtual environment: